 Consultant Orthopaedic Surgeon

-Mr Sathyamoorthy is a specialist in shoulder, elbow and hand problems including sports related injuries.
-He prides himself in his innovative approach to treatment and his up-to-date knowledge of the field.
-He uses the latest techniques to correct, treat and repair damage to the upper limbs.
+I am a specialist in shoulder, elbow and hand problems including sports related injuries.
+I pride myself in my innovative approach to treatment and my up-to-date knowledge of the field.
+I use the latest techniques to correct, treat and repair damage to the upper limbs.

-He completed a fellowship in shoulder and elbow surgery at Liverpool University Hospital, performing all aspects of shoulder, elbow and hand surgery mostly arthroscopically.
+I completed a fellowship in shoulder and elbow surgery at Liverpool University Hospital, performing all aspects of shoulder, elbow and hand surgery, mostly arthroscopically.

-He sees over 2,000 new patients annually and performs over 750 procedures each year.
+I see over 2,000 new patients annually and perform over 750 procedures each year.

-As an expert in upper-limb orthopaedic surgery, Mr Sathyamoorthy is often called upon to educate those entering the profession or to provide specialist knowledge to GPs.
-He works with Bangor University, training advanced clinical practitioners working on the trauma ward and Extended scope physiotherapists.
-He acts as a mentor and assessor for their clinical competence.
-He also works with the Universities of Cardiff and Liverpool – allowing medical students to attend his clinics for teaching purposes.
+As an expert in upper-limb orthopaedic surgery, I am often called upon to educate those entering the profession or to provide specialist knowledge to GPs.
+I work with Bangor University, training advanced clinical practitioners working on the trauma ward and Extended scope physiotherapists.
+I act as a mentor and assessor for their clinical competence.
+I also work with the universities of Cardiff and Liverpool – allowing medical students to attend my clinics for teaching purposes.

 Some of the principal treatments carried out by Mr Paramasivam Sathyamoorthy at Spire include:

 Spire Yale Hospital is only able to provide Covid-19 tests to patients undergoing surgery at our hospital.
 Covid-19 testing or antibody tests are not available as a standalone service.

 MBBS / Madras University / 1991

 FRCS / Royal College of Surgeons of Glasgow / 1998